-The Answer Keys are on pages 152-161.
-Each question in the Listening and Reading tests is worth one mark.
+The Answer key is on pages 152-161.
+Each question in the Listening and Reading modules is worth one mark.

-Questions which require letter / Roman numeral answers
+Questions which require letter/Roman numeral answers

-• For questions where the answers are letters or Roman numerals, you should write only the number of answers required.
-For example, if the answer is a single letter or numeral you should write only one answer.
+• For questions where the answers are letters or numbers, you should write only the number of answers required.
+For example, if the answer is a single letter or number you should write only one answer.
 If you have written more letters or numerals than are required, the answer must be marked wrong.